tachiyomiorg/website/src/help/guides/reading-local-manga.md

 # Reading local manga

-You have to place your manga inside the folder `Tachiyomi/local` located in the root of your internal storage or external SD card, usually `/sdcard` and `/storage/18F5-2C11` (with different values).
+You have to first create a folder named `local` in Tachiyomi folder, which is located in the phone's `Internal storage` or external SD card.
+Then place your manga inside the folder `Tachiyomi/local`, usually `/sdcard` and `/storage/18F5-2C11` (with different values).

 After that, they will be shown in the catalogue as a new source.